Chalcedony: Chrysoprase

-Fire Agate
+Fire agate

-Fire agate is a variety of botryoidal chalcedony which contains layered microscopic particles of iron that cause an iridescent effect.
+Fire agate is a variety of chalcedony with inclusions of goethite or limonite causing an iridescent effect.
 It can display a wide range of iridescent colors including red, orange, yellow, green, blue, and purple.

 Heliotrope

 Heliotrope is a green variety of chalcedony, containing red inclusions of iron oxide that resemble drops of blood, giving heliotrope its alternative name of bloodstone.
-In a similar variety, the spots are yellow instead, known as plasma.
+In a similar variety known as plasma, the spots are yellow instead.

 Moss agate

 Moss agate contains green filament-like inclusions, giving it the superficial appearance of moss or blue cheese.
 There is also tree agate which is similar to moss agate except it is solid white with green filaments whereas moss agate usually has a transparent background, so the "moss" appears in 3D.
 It is not a true form of agate, as it lacks agate's defining feature of concentric banding.

 Chrome chalcedony

 Chrome chalcedony is a green variety of chalcedony, which is colored by chromium compounds.
 It is also known as "mtorolite" when found in Zimbabwe and "chiquitanita" when found in Bolivia.